|South Haven South Pier, MI|

 A Notice of Availability, dated June 28, 2010, announced that South Haven South Pierhead Light was excess to the needs of the United States Coast Guard and would be “made available at no cost to eligible entities defined as Federal agencies, state and local agencies, non-profit corporations, educational agencies, or community development organizations for educational, park, recreational, cultural or historic preservation purposes.”
 Qualifying organizations were given sixty days to submit a letter of interest.

 On October 4, 2011, U.S. Senators Carl Levin and Debbie Stabenow announced that three Michigan lighthouses, South Haven Pierhead Lighthouse, Middle Island Lighthouse, and Waugoshance Lighthouse, would be transferred from the U.S. Coast Guard to local preservation groups.
-South Haven Pierhead Lighthouse was awarded to the Historical Association of South Haven.
-A ceremony for the official transfer of the deed was held on August 9, 2012.
+South Haven Pierhead Lighthouse was awarded to the Historical Association of South Haven, and a ceremony for the official transfer of the deed was held on August 9, 2012.

 “Michigan’s lighthouses have long been an unmistakable marker of Michigan’s identity,” noted Senator Levin.
 “Although they are no longer used as navigation tools, they are a testament to our state’s maritime history and important sources of tourism.
 Under the care of these local historical societies, these three lighthouses will be enjoyed by generations of future Michiganians and visitors.”

 Located in South Haven at the entrance to the Black River.
 The lighthouse is owned by the Historical Association of South Haven.
 Grounds open, tower closed.

 The lighthouse is owned by the Historical Association of South Haven.
 Grounds open, tower closed.

 Pictures on this page copyright Kraig Anderson, Marilyn Stiborek, used by permission.